hsnamkoong/hsnamkoong.github.io/_pages/overview.md

   </div>
   <div class="caption">
     <strong> Process view of AI (not just a single model): </strong>
         Methodological development in ML largely focuses on model training.
-Taking a system-level view, my research identifies bottlenecks in the process and algorithms to resolve them.
+Taking a system-level view, we identify central bottlenecks in AI systems and resolve them by building computational and data-centric foundations.
     </div>
 </div>

-We identify central bottlenecks in AI systems and resolve them by building computational and data-centric foundations.

 ## Trustworthy AI